Recoverable Robust Representatives Selection Problems with Discrete Budgeted Uncertainty: Experiments

 \item Set $I_2$, where $n_j=3$ for all $j\in[K]$, $\Gamma=K$, and $k=\Gamma/2$.
 We consider $K\in \{2,4,6,\ldots,60\}$ and generate 200 instances for each value of $K$ (a total of $6,000$). \end{itemize} For all instances, values $C_{ij}$, $\underline{c}_{ij}$ and $d_{ij}$ are chosen uniformly i.i.d.\! from $\{1,2,\ldots,100\}$.
 Values $p_j$ are chosen uniformly i.i.d.\! from $\{1,2,\ldots,n_j-1\}$.

 Each instance is solved using M1 and M2, where we apply a time limit of 900 seconds.
 Models are solved using IBM CPLEX 12.8 on a virtual machine with Intel Xeon CPU E7-2850 processors using only one thread.
+Both types of master- and sub-problems were solved using CPLEX.